 Solar panels generally produce about 40-60% less energy during the months of December and January than they do during the months of July and August.
 This means that solar power generation is significantly less during the winter than it is during the summer.

 Based on real data from the Lightgauge monitoring systems we install for our customers we can closely track each system’s energy output variation during the year.
 If we split the year into two equal parts at the Vernal and Autumnal Equinoxes (March 21st and September 21st) we can get a quantitative handle on this variation.
 It turns out that, on average, 65% of our local solar system’s annual energy output is generated between March 21st and September 21st of each year.
 The other half of the year, between September 21st and March 21st, accounts for the other 35% of annual output.

 Furthermore, if we take a look at the two month windows surrounding both the Summer and Winter Solstices (June 21st and December 21st) by comparing system outputs for June and July vs December and January we can further accentuate the seasonal variation.
-On average our residential solar customers see a total energy output decrease of 40-60% during the months of December and January as compared to July and August.

 The factors involved in this variation are threefold: